 Coop Himmelb(l)au

-The duo Coop Himmelb(l)au is made up of Wolf D. Prix, born in Vienna in 1942, and Helmut Swiczinsky, born in Poznan (Poland) in 1944.
+The duo Coop Himmelb(l)au is made up of Wolf D. Prix (Vienna, Austria, 1942) and Helmut Swiczinsky (Poznan, Poland, 1944).
 Both studied architecture at the Technical University in Vienna, and at the Architectural Association in London.
 In 1968, they started a partnership, and the duo has been working solely on joint projects since that time.
 In the Netherlands, Coop Himmelb(l)au is chiefly known for designing the pavilion of ancient arts at the Groninger Museum (1994).

 The name Coop Himmelb(l)au is, in several ways, a reference to their methods.
 ‘Coop’ stands for cooperation and refers to collaboration.
 Himmelb(l)au may be read as ‘Himmelblau’ or ‘Himmelbau’; both words indicate the type of free and open architecture they advocate.
 The expression of this philosophy may be seen particularly in the deconstructivism, a movement that Coop Himmelb(l)au adhered to until late in the 1990s.
 Within this movement (which fit particularly well in the post-modern spirit prevalent during the 1980s), people were not looking for harmony and synthesis, but instead, they sought fragmentation, chaos, contrast and movement in their designs.